watarukumagai-git/opt/peer_review/no3/review_comment.md

 The sentence "The goal is…" is twice in one paragraph and is difficult to read.
 For example, it should be "the goal is probably to reduce the overall makespan time considering both the process of production and transportation periods.
 Specifically, this is to identify T …."

 ## minor comment2 (Section 3)
 There are many misstatements in the current manuscript.
-Please modify the following items so as for readers to understand:
+Modify the following items so as for readers to understand:
 - Is ":" needed behind Subsection 3.3.1, 3.3.2, and Section 3.4, 4.4, and 4.5’s title?
 - In Eq.(6), I think "where a, b=1 ,,, C" is unnecessary because a = 0,…,C and b = 1,…,C+1 are still defined in the sum part.
 - "Variable Neighbourhood Search" should be "Variable Neighborhood Search". (page 2, right column)